ros-hybrid-behaviour-planner/so_data/README.md

 #### Spreading

 The basic mechanism spreading is realized as a publisher - subscriber scenario in ROS.
-Every agent / soBuffer listens to the soData topic and data can be published to this topic by all agents.
+Every agent / soBuffer listens to the so_data topic and data can be published to this topic by all agents.
 To be able to control the spreading frequency, it is necessary to create separate nodes for each publisher.
 Currently, only a single master setup is used, but real spreading decentralisation can be reached in a multi master setup (future work).

-More information can be found in the section **soBroadcaster.py**.
+More information can be found in the section **sobroadcaster.py**.

 #### Aggregation